semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### Secrets

-A `secret` is a bucket that stores environment variables and files.
-You can consider a `secret` as a place where you can store your sensitive data.
+A `secret` is a bucket for keeping sensitive information in the form of environment variables and small files.
+Therefore, you can consider a `secret` as a place where you can store small amounts of sensitive data such as passwords, tokens or keys.
+Sharing sensitive data in a `secret` is both safer and more flexible than storing it using plain text files or environment variables that anyone can access.

 Each `secret` is associated with a single organization.
 In other words, a `secret` belongs to an organization.
 In order to use a specific `secret` you